Kailer Yamamoto

-Kailer Yamamoto (born September 29, 1998) is an American professional ice hockey right winger for the Utah Mammoth of the National Hockey League (NHL).
+Kailer Yamamoto (born September 29, 1998) is an American professional ice hockey player who is a right winger for the Utah Mammoth of the National Hockey League (NHL).
 He was selected in the first round, 22nd overall, by the Edmonton Oilers in the 2017 NHL entry draft.

 Playing career

 Junior

 Yamamoto played in the 2011 Quebec International Pee-Wee Hockey Tournament with the Los Angeles Selects minor ice hockey team.
 He later played for the Los Angeles Jr. Kings of the Tier 1 Elite Hockey League.
 Yamamoto had racked up 40 points in only 34 games.
 He would then go on to play in the Western Hockey League.

 Yamamoto was selected in the fifth round, 105th overall in the 2013 WHL bantam draft by his hometown team, the Spokane Chiefs.
 In his rookie season with the Chiefs, in 2014–15, he posted 23 goals and 57 points in 68 games.
 He was a top scorer at the 2015 Ivan Hlinka Memorial Tournament for Team USA.

 Yamamoto was one of three WHL players invited to participate in the 2016 CCM/USA Hockey All-American Prospects Game.
 During the 2016–17 season, Yamamoto was named WHL Player of the Week week ending October 30, 2016, for registering seven points in four games.
 He was named to the 2016–17 Western Conference Second All-Star Team after ranking 6th overall in scoring with 42 goals and 57 assists for 99 points.